MartaGut/Antiblog/_posts/2018-01-02-DesertNight.md

       image_number: 18
     - image_path: /img/DesertNight/Tents.JPG
       image_name: The camp
-      text: The tents in which we slept.
+      text: The tents.
       image_number: 19
     - image_path: /img/DesertNight/Tents2.JPG
       image_name: The camp
-      text: The tents in which we slept.
+      text: The tents.
       image_number: 20
     - image_path: /img/DesertNight/Camels.JPG
       image_name: Arriving
       text: This is where our van drop us off, there was an hour of ride ahead of us.
-      image_number: 20
+      image_number: 21

 ---